attackingzcash/attackingzcash.github.io/anonset/index.md

     size(anonset) = outputs - spends
 ```

+at a given block height `H`.
+It's good to remember, anonsets are functions of block height!
+They go up and down with time.
+They go up when more outputs are created then inputs spent.
+The opposite happens, the anonymity set *goes down* when more spends are consumed and sent
+to a smaller number of outputs.
+Both of these types of shielded transactions happen normally
+in plain Zcash Protocol.

 At every block, the Hush full node keeps track of all shielded spends and outputs, so it can
 calculate the size of the anonset at any block height.
 To our knowledge, Hush is the first
 cryptocoin to ever have this ability.
-Additionally, the custom Sietch technology invented
+Additionally, the custom [Sietch](https://eprint.iacr.org/2020/627) technology invented
 by Hush Developers ensures that no Hush transaction can reduce the size of the anonset.
 On
 Hush mainnet, the size of our anonset can only stay the same, or increase.